IrinaTln/barberShop-API-TARgv21/README.md

 ## Description

-This is a school project for distributed software development. bapberShop-API-TARgv21 an application that stores data about client and (name, contact) and barbershop (date and service).
+This is a school project for distributed software development. bapberShop-API-TARgv21 an application that stores data about client (name, contact) and barbershop (date and service).